Abu Azeez: International career

 Abu Azeez made his debut for Nigeria at the 2009 FIFA Beach Soccer World Cup in Dubai where he scored twice as Nigeria crashed out in the group stages.

 He became a vital member of the team from after that tournament and won his first trophy with the team in 2011 at the Copa Lagos.

 In 2016, while he was still with Enyimba, Azeez announced that he was retiring from international beach football so he could focus regular football.

 He, however, returned to the team later that year to help the West African to a second-place finish at the 2016 Africa Beach Soccer Cup of Nations which was hosted in Nigeria.

 Azeez named Nigeria's captain in 2019, a year after he became the first and only Nigeria Beach soccer player to reach a century of goals.

 Player profile

-A versatile forward player, Azeez is capable of playing on either wing or through the middle as a centre forward.
-He is very powerful, with skill and pace to support. while ostensibly right-footed, he is able to hit the ball well with his left foot.
-He is one of the most popular stars of the Nigeria professional football league.
+Azeez is a forward who plays as a winger or centre forward.
+While primarily right-footed, he also plays with his left foot.
+He competes in the Nigeria Professional Football League.